 Biology

 Changes in the body after the birth of a child can be dramatic.
 Your body has had to adjust to support the little one inside of you and prepare for childbirth.
 Now your body is trying to heal and readjust.
 Hormones are trying to reset and your body is now trying to produce breastmilk.
 It would be safe to say that chemically things are just not the same.
-Not to mention the physical changes your body has undergone after labor.
-It takes time, and sometimes a significant amount of time for your body to fully readjust.
+Not to mention the physical changes your body has undergone after labour.
+It takes a significant amount of time for your body to fully readjust.
 It took 9 months to grow a baby, and studies show that it can take 12 months for a woman’s body to physically recover and up to 2 years for the abdominal wall to fully recover.

 Psychology

 Having a child can have a huge impact on women psychologically.
 Your entire identity has been shaken to now include a child.
 Priorities are often drastically shifted.
 Insecurities are being highlighted.
-Not to mention the severe sleep deprivation and not recognizing your body when you look in the mirror.
-The desire to isolate while you “get your body back” or a fear of intimacy due to all of the physical changes may be common.
+Not to mention the severe sleep deprivation and not recognising your body when you look in the mirror.
+The desire to isolate while you ‘get your body back’ or a fear of intimacy due to all of the physical changes may be common.
 It is common to feel lonely or rejected by loved ones once the baby is born.
 All of the attention and praise that was showered upon you during pregnancy is now gone.
 Now people may rush up to compliment your baby and innocently forget to even say hello to you.

 Social